 Clarification: The term values is adopted from Sociology, where it is defined as the set of beliefs of a society (regarding what is correct, good, and/or desirable).
 By intellectual values I mean a specific type of values; that is, those that advocate curiosity, study, and understanding.
-In particular, I believe that the TOC community holds (and should hold) both intellectual values and non-intellectual values.
-The issue at hand is the balance among them.
+In particular, I believe that the TOC community holds (and should hold) both intellectual values and instrumental values.
+The issue at hand is the balance between them.

 The mind-set.
 I am talking about intellectual values, not about intellectual activities; that is, I'm talking about what exists in the background.
 I am talking about the TOC community as a social group, not about individuals who are members in that group; that is, I'm talking about the sociology of TOC.
-I intention is to call for corrective actions, not to complain on the current state of affairs.
+I wish to articulate some issues for readers who have a disposition similar to myself, but have little hope for convincing those who are disposed otherwise.
+My intention is to call for corrective actions, not to complain on the current state of affairs.